Payment automation

 or CustomerId

 .
-The credit cards tokenized via the Mews Payment Gateway (PCI Proxy) can be identified by the Credit card kind
+The credit cards tokenized via the Mews Payment Gateway (PCI Proxy) can be identified by the property, with the corresponding value being "Gateway".

 'How to' use case